beaker-project/beaker-project.org/dev/tech-roadmap.rst

 the main task scheduler polls the database to determine when new and queued recipes can be assigned to systems.

-It may be worth adopting fedmsg, or something similar, to help get rid of these polling calls.
+It may be worth adopting `fedmsg <http://www.fedmsg.com>`__, or something similar, to help get rid of these polling calls.

 Web UI modernisation
 ~~~~~~~~~~~~~~~~~~~~